Short Inca Trail Peru Machu Picchu 2025

 What is the best time to travel the Short Inca Trail?

 This region experiences a dry winter and a rainy summer, typical of the Andean region of Peru.
-However, little rain is expected even during the dry season due to its geographical position.
+However, due to its geographical position, little rain is expected even during the dry season.

 • Rainy Season: It starts in December and ends around April.
 However, heavy downpours are expected between January and March.
 Temperatures range between 15°C and 5°C.

-• Dry Season: Despite being substantially warmer during the day, this is considered the coldest year.
+• Dry Season: Although it is substantially warmer during the day, this is considered the coldest year.
 However, temperatures are significantly more relaxed in the early morning and evening hours.

 We want to mention that the cloud forest has a different climatic condition, and even though you are traveling during the dry season, you may experience occasional rain.
 Check out this guide and learn everything about the weather in Peru.